Work With Drew

 Wayne State University, Community Psychology Clinic

-In final clinical evaluation, assessed by Dr. Mark Lumley, Distinguished Professor of Psychology and Director of Clinical Training (2005-2022), as one of the strongest clinicians he had ever seen in the program.
+In final clinical evaluation at the Wayne State Community Psychology Clinic, assessed by Dr. Mark Lumley, Distinguished Professor of Psychology and Director of Clinical Training (2005–2022), as one of the strongest clinicians he had ever seen in the program

 Three years, PhD in Clinical Psychology

-Under Dr. Joan Cook (PCORI-funded study on sexual and gender minority male survivors of sexual abuse).
-Motivational interviewing training under Dr. Steve Martino, Chief of Psychology, VA Connecticut Healthcare System.
+Trauma research at Yale University under Dr. Joan Cook, on a PCORI-funded study of sexual and gender minority male survivors of sexual abuse.
+Motivational interviewing training under Dr. Steve Martino, Chief of Psychology at the VA Connecticut Healthcare System.

 Mala Child & Family Institute

-Two-year clinical practicum under Dr. Hasti Raveau.
+Two-year clinical practicum at the Mala Child & Family Institute under Dr. Hasti Raveau.
 Supervised eight clinical, counseling, and social work interns.

 Modalities & Formal Training

-My clinical practice draws most directly on psychodynamic and object relations theory, parts and shadow work, attachment frameworks, somatic-contemplative integration, and the yogic understanding of identity, suffering, and remembrance.
-Formal intensive training also includes Trauma-Focused Cognitive Behavioral Therapy (Dr. Elissa Brown), Cognitive Processing Therapy for PTSD (Dr. Kathleen Chard), Intensive Short-Term Dynamic Psychotherapy (Dr. Allan Abbass), Dialectical Behavior Therapy, and couples-specific work in Emotionally Focused Therapy and the Gottman Method (Dr. Jonathan Blair, Director of the University of Michigan Psychological Clinic's Couples Intervention Program).
+My approach draws most directly on psychodynamic and object relations theory, parts and shadow work, attachment frameworks, somatic-contemplative integration, and the yogic understanding of identity, suffering, and remembrance.
+Formal intensive training during PhD studies includes Trauma-Focused Cognitive Behavioral Therapy (Dr. Elissa Brown), Cognitive Processing Therapy for PTSD (Dr. Kathleen Chard), Intensive Short-Term Dynamic Psychotherapy (Dr. Allan Abbass), Dialectical Behavior Therapy, and couples-specific work in Emotionally Focused Therapy and the Gottman Method (Dr. Jonathan Blair, Director of the University of Michigan Psychological Clinic's Couples Intervention Program).

 Psychological Assessment

-Trained in comprehensive psychological assessment, including cognitive and intellectual testing, attention and executive functioning evaluation, personality and clinical disorder batteries, and therapeutic assessment.
-Specific intensive in the MMPI-3 with co-author Dr. Yossef Ben-Porath.
+Formal training during PhD studies in clinical psychological testing, including cognitive and intellectual testing, attention and executive functioning evaluation, personality batteries, and therapeutic assessment as a depth-oriented, collaborative evaluation paradigm.

 MenHealing & FORGE · Curriculum Co-Creator